gvwilson/thirdbit/src/fiction/iffy/index.md

 "I don't mean the affin' Marines," he snapped.
 "How bad's the *damage*?"

-She tapped the app to bring up a dozen tiled camera views.
+She tapped the app to bring up tiles of camera views.
 Steam jetted out of the ground in some.
 Others showed shattered rock and fallen trees.
 And one—